-Upon application of input voltage, the output relay energizes and the T1 ON time begins.
-At the end of the ON time, the output de-energizes and the T2 OFF time begins.
-At the end of the OFF time, the output relay energizes and the cycle repeats as long as input voltage is applied.
+Upon application of input voltage, the output energizes and the T1, ON time begins.
+At the end of the ON time, the output de-energizes and the T2, OFF time begins.
+At the end of the OFF time, the output energizes and the cycle repeats as long as input voltage is applied.

 Reset: Removing input voltage resets the output and time delays, and returns the sequence to the first delay.
-Operation (Recycling - OFF Time First):

-Upon application of input voltage, the T2 OFF time begins.
-At the end of the OFF time, the T1 ON time begins and the load energizes.
-At the end of the ON time the load de-energizes, and the cycle repeats until input voltage is removed.
+Operation (Recycling - OFF Time First): Upon application of input voltage, the T2 OFF time begins.
+At the end of the OFF time, the output energizes and the T1 ON time begins.
+At the end of the ON time, the output de-energizes and the cycle repeats as long as input voltage is applied.

-Reset: Removing input voltage resets the output and the sequence to the OFF time.
+Reset: Removing input voltage resets the output and time delays, and returns the sequence to the first delay.

-For more information see
+For more information see:

-Appendix A, pages 156-164 for function descriptions and diagrams
+Appendix A, pages 156-164 for function descriptions and diagrams.

-Appendix B, page 165, Figure 10 for dimensional drawing.
+Appendix B, page 165, Figure 1 for dimensional drawing.